-^{} Engineering Physics Department, Ecole Polytechnique de Montréal, Laser Processing and Plasmonics Laboratory, Montréal, Québec, H3C 3A7, Canada.
-Email: sergiy.patskovsky@polymtl.ca
+Laser Processing and Plasmonics Laboratory, Montréal, Québec, H3C 3A7, Canada.
+E-mail: sergiy.patskovsky@polymtl.ca

-Electronic Supplementary Information (ESI) available.
-See DOI: 10.1039/x0xx00000x
+Electronic supplementary information (ESI) available.
+See DOI: 10.1039/ c8an01891j

-In this article, we propose to use a multispectral sideillumination darkfield microscopy(SIM) method that allows to design and fabricate a compact microscopy module for optical imaging and spectroscopic identification of individual plasmonic NPs in fixed or live cell preparations.
-This method employs darkfield NPs imaging with lateral optical illumination^{15, 16} that removes the inherent limitations on the NA of the imaging objective used for the conventional darkfield microscopy and provides an enhanced contrast of plasmonic NPs in the diffusing medium, cellular membrane and extracellular matrix.
-By using recent light emitting diode(LED) technology for side-illumination, the dimension of the proposed microscopy module can be comparable with the conventional histopathology sample holder.
-This compact sideillumination module can provide a convenient and routine method for immunoplasmonic markers visualization by cytopathologists.
+In this article, we propose to use a multispectral side-illumination darkfield microscopy (SIM) method that allows designing and fabricating a compact microscopy module for optical imaging and spectroscopic identification of individual plasmonic NPs in fixed or live cell preparations.
+This method employs darkfield NP imaging with lateral optical illumination that removes the inherent limitations on the NA of the imaging objective used for the conventional darkfield microscopy and provides an enhanced contrast of plasmonic NPs in the diffusing medium, cellular membrane and extracellular matrix.
+By using recent light emitting diode (LED) technology for side-illumination, the dimension of the proposed microscopy module can be comparable with the conventional histopathology sample holder.
+This compact side-illumination module can provide a convenient and routine method for immunoplasmonic marker visualization by cytopathologists.
 It can be easily adaptable to the microscopes currently used in the clinical setting thus facilitating and accelerating its adoption.